7 Best CRMs for Professional Services in 2026 (Compared)

 - Copilot AI Assistance: The built-in AI assistant, Copilot, can summarize lengthy email exchanges, draft follow-up messages based on meeting notes, and provide real-time insights during a Teams call with a client, helping your team stay prepared and efficient.

-- Strong Enterprise Governance: For firms with strict data security or compliance requirements, Dynamics 365 provides the robust, enterprise-grade security and governance controls inherent in the Microsoft Azure cloud environment.
+- Strong Enterprise Governance: For firms with strict data security or compliance requirements, Dynamics 365 provides the strong, enterprise-grade security and governance controls inherent in the Microsoft Azure cloud environment.

 Practical Tip: Use the Dynamics 365 integration with Microsoft Teams to collaborate on sales proposals.
 You can create a dedicated Teams channel for a high-value opportunity, link it to the Dynamics record, and co-author documents with real-time updates reflected in the CRM.
 It keeps everyone on the same page, literally.